roma5840/PetFeeder/README.md

 npx eas build -p android --profile preview
 OR
-npx eas build -p android --profile development
+npx eas build -p android --profile development npx expo start --dev-client (for development)
 ```

 *   Preview profile is how it would look like if deployed for production (apk file)
-*   Development profile is just like doing 'npx expo start' and scanning the QR using expo go app in android.
-Use it if there are custom native modules (e.g. planned feature of react-native-ble-plx for BLE for the app to ESP32) ->
+*   Development profile is just like doing 'npx expo start' and scanning the QR using expo go app in android (which means hot reloading is supported).
+Use it if there are custom native modules (e.g. planned feature of react-native-ble-plx for BLE for the app to ESP32)

+## TOTP (Backend) Key Features
+*   **Firebase Authentication:**
+    *   All sensitive actions require users to be authenticated via Firebase ID Tokens (JWTs).
+    *   Tokens are validated against Google's public keys.
+*   **Secure TOTP Secret Handling:**
+    *   TOTP secrets are encrypted (AES-GCM) by the backend before being sent to the client for storage (storage is through Firebase Realtime Database).
+    *   The client sends the encrypted secret back for verification, where it's decrypted on the server.
+*   **Hashed Recovery Codes:**
+    *   Recovery codes are hashed using SHA-256 before being stored by the client.
+This reduces the risk of plain-text exposure if the client's storage is compromised.

-#### TOTP Rate Limits
+### TOTP Rate Limits

 *   **Generating TOTP:** 5 requests per 10 minutes
 *   **Verifying code and enabling TOTP:** 5 attempts per 15 minutes